 Online Video Appointments

-Over the next few months we will be running a trial of this new online service for our enrolled patients, led by Dr Catherine Chan.
-This service is not available to visitors or causal patients.
+Online video appointments is a new service for our enroled patients, led by Dr Catherine Chan.
+This service is not available to visitors or casual patients.

 What are the benefits of online video appointments?

 - Live video appointments.
 Talk face-to-face to your doctor via camera using your smartphone, tablet or computer.

 - Simple & convenient.
 No need to download any software.